 Darul Uloom is committed to promoting Fundamental British values through our teaching and curriculum provisions.
-Staff and students recognise the multi-cultural, multi-faith and ever changing nature of the United Kingdom.
-We also understand our role in ensuring groups of individuals are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
+Staff and students recognise the United Kingdom's multi-cultural, multi-faith, and ever-changing nature.
+We also understand our role in ensuring groups of individuals are not subjected to intimidation or radicalisation by those wishing to unduly or illegally influence them.